Berkshire buys Teva, feels IBM blues as Apple becomes top investment

 Berkshire at one time owned roughly 81 million IBM shares, for which it paid about $13.8 billion.
 Berkshire was close to break-even on IBM when the selling began.

-Berkshire on Wednesday also reported higher stakes in Bank of New York Mellon Corp, Monsanto Co and US Bancorp, and lower stakes in American Airlines Group Inc, General Motors Co, France’s Sanofi SA and Wells Fargo.
+Berkshire on Wednesday also reported higher stakes in Bank of New York Mellon Corp (BK.N), Monsanto Co (MON.N) and US Bancorp (USB.N), and lower stakes in American Airlines Group Inc (AAL.O), General Motors Co (GM.N), France’s Sanofi SA (SASY.PA) and Wells Fargo.

-On Tuesday, Berkshire agreed to sell more than 43 percent of another big holding, Phillips 66, back to the oil refiner for $3.3 billion.
+On Tuesday, Berkshire agreed to sell more than 43 percent of another big holding, Phillips 66 (PSX.N), back to the oil refiner for $3.3 billion.
 It plans to remain a long-term shareholder.

 Buffett will provide more detail about Berkshire’s investments and its more than 90 operating businesses in his annual shareholders letter, slated for release on Feb.
 24.